QuickBlox/Documentation/docs/4_android/8_Custom_objects.md

 To get the information on how to connect to the quickblox.jar, please, refer to the [http://quickblox.com/developers/Android#How_to:_add_SDK_to_IDE_and_connect_to_the_cloud Android-how-to-connect-quickblox-jar] page.

 ==Add Custom Data structure to your application==
-'''Note:''' This guide based on [http://quickblox.com/developers/Custom_Objects Custom Objects REST API] documentation.
+>Note: This guide based on [http://quickblox.com/developers/Custom_Objects Custom Objects REST API] documentation.
 It is very helpful, describes full list of QuickBlox Custom Objects API features and need to be read during reading this guide.

 To start using Custom Objects module you should create your data schema.
-Go to [http://admin.quickblox.com admin.quickblox.com], Custom Objects module page and press '''Add new class''' button.
-'Add new class' popup will be appeared.
+Go to [http://admin.quickblox.com admin.quickblox.com], Custom Objects module page and press **Add new class** button.
+**Add new class** popup will be appeared.

-Enter Class name, add fields any you want.
+Enter **Class name**, add fields any you want.
 Allow 7 types of fields:
 * Integer
 * Float
 * Boolean (true/false)